 |The Institute for Governmental Service and Research has established partnerships with the Maryland Judiciary, Office of Problem Solving Courts (OPSC), the Department of Health and Mental Hygiene, Behavioral Health Administration (BHA), the Behavioral Health System Baltimore (BHSB), and the Maryland Department of Juvenile Services (DJS) to enable the most efficient and effective use of the tool.|

 Uniquely, SMART offers eConsent (or electronic consent) which manages those processes associated with the disclosure of client records and being able to make client referrals electronically while maintaining all federal confidentiality regulations including Title 42 Code of Federal Regulations (CFR), 28 CFR, and HIPAA rules.
 SMART users appreciate the ability to effectively and efficiently manage the contractual and legal obligations in a complex environment.

-SMART users require only basic computing skills (typing, data entry, Internet navigation, etc.) with high speed Internet access and a web browser (Internet Explorer 7.0 or higher recommended) with Adobe Acrobat Reader capability.
+SMART users require only basic computing skills (typing, data entry, Internet navigation, etc.) with high speed Internet access and a web browser (Google's Chrome or Mozilla's Firefox recommended) with Adobe Acrobat Reader capability.

 For more information on SMART, contact the Institute via email (firstname.lastname@example.org) or call 301.405.4870.